lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### Examples of rhythm vectors

-The following tables show results of different degrees of quantization applied to this rhythm pattern:
+The following tables show how different degrees of quantization affect to this motif:

 ```
 {